-Winding through the pass at crest of Sierras
+Winding through the pass at crest of Sierras Observation Platform, American River Canyon

-Giant Gap, American River Canyon.
-The Gold Fields of '49 near Dutch Flat gate.
+4. Giant Gap, American River Canyon

-3. Observation Platform, American River Canyon.
-6. East and west bound tracks cross near Appletive homes and public buildings.
+The Gold Fields of '49 near Dutch Flat East and west bound tracks cross near Applegate

+Auburn, Cal.-Att.
+1,267.
+Pop.
+2,289.
+To San Francisco 124 miles.
+Auburn, county seat of Placer County, is a pretty foothill city with attractive homes and public buildings.
 The westbound line passes south of the town, the eastbound passes to the north.
 The fertile hills for miles around are blanketed with vineyards and with orchards producing apples, peaches, pears, plums, prunes and cherries.
 To the west the great Sacramento Valley is spread out like a map.